 The selected nodes are connected with arcs directed (with arrows) to form a structure that demonstrates the dependence or causal relationship between these as shown in figure 1.
 It is divided into two networks: one to model the frequency and the other to the severity.
 This facilitates its analysis, because once the results separately added by the method of Monte Carlo simulation for the loss expected.

-The entire network of the frequency is generated from analysis of risk factors related to banking.
-These factors are presented during the process of dispersion of resources (electronic transfer accounts of beneficiaries) that is operated through the banking sector.
+The entire network of the frequency is generated from the analysis of risk factors related to banking.
+These factors are presented during the process of dispersion of resources (electronic transfer accounts of beneficiaries) that are operated through the banking sector.
 The risks were classified in the following way:

-The network of the severity is made up of four nodes.
-The tagged node as the severity of loss is the additional cost which is incurred by not making the successful transfers, which obliges to pay via checking; the others nodes are considered informative variables.
+The network of severity is made up of four nodes.
+The tagged node as the severity of the loss is the additional cost which is incurred by not making the successful transfers, which obliges to pay via checking; the other nodes are considered informative variables.